Young Golfers Shine at San Vicente’s PGA Junior League

 The matches will be held on Wednesdays from 5 to 7 pm.
 Practice with Tim and Sergio will be on Tuesdays from 4 to 5 pm, and Cody and Darryl will be coaching on Tuesdays from 5 to 6 pm.

 As parents awaited the start of practice, one mom, Krystal Gainey, was proud to talk about her son, Owen, age 9.
 Of her three boys, Owen is the only one participating in the league this year and is on Coach Sergio’s team.
 Krystal is married to PGA Professional Michael Gainey and is excited for this opportunity for her son to get involved in organized golf games, get more practice, and have fun.
 “That’s our sport,” says Krystal.
-Owen says he loves to be outside and play golf.
-He played golf most of his life.
+Owen has played golf most of his life and says he loves to be outside and play the sport.

 Chelsie Willingham, mother of three boys, watched her two oldest at the practice.
 Finley, 8, and Asher, 6, practiced in matching golf attire while their 15-month-old brother, Sawyer, explored the area.
 Chelsie says that Asher is obsessed with golf and can’t wait to play.
 They are excited to play year-round, and it will be nice to fill in the gaps while other sports are off-season.
 Her boys play baseball and soccer, and race mini dwarf race cars at Barona Speedway.